JanPokorny/vscode-cpp-config/README.md

 ## How to install
 1. Install [VSCode](https://code.visualstudio.com/), C/C++ extension and C/C++ IntelliSense (it will prompt you upon opening the first `.c` or `.cpp` file)
 1. If on Windows, [setup the Windows Bash](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) and install MinGW to `C:/MinGW/` (needed for includes)
-1. Open Bash and run the following command to install dependencies: `sudo apt-get install gcc make cmake build-essential llvm clang clang-tidy libstdc++6-5-dbg libc6-dbg`
+1. Open Bash and run the following command to install dependencies: `sudo apt-get install gcc make cmake build-essential llvm clang clang-tidy libstdc++6-5-dbg libc6-dbg lcov`
 1. If on Windows, install the Windows version of Clang to use the code formatting (VS Code formatter can't use the WSL version)
 1. Set the `"C_Cpp.clang_format_path"` VSCode setting -- usually `"/usr/bin/clang-format"` on Linux and `"C:\\Program Files (x86)\\LLVM\\bin\\clang-format.exe"` on Windows.